Sign our open letter to let school leaders know families need afterschool and summer learning programs.

 Learn more about Afterschool

-Decades of research show that afterschool programs inspire students to learn, help them do better in school, and prepare for college and career.
-Afterschool also keeps kids safe and helps parents keep their jobs.
+Decades of research show that afterschool programs inspire students to learn, help them do better in school, and help build our future workforce.
+Afterschool also keeps kids safe and helps parents provide for their families.

 Afterschool helps kids realize their full potential

-Afterschool offers enriching activities—from coding and circuitry to producing stage plays and growing gardens—that spark interest in school and learning.
+Afterschool engages young people in enriching activities—from coding and circuitry to producing stage plays and growing gardens—that spark interest in learning and help them build life skills.

 Helping kids gain workforce skills